unitaryai/detoxify/README.md

 ![Examples image](examples.png)

+## News & Updates

+### Lightweight models

+- Added smaller models trained with Albert for the `original` and `unbiased` models!
+Can access these in the same way with detoxify using `original-small` and `unbiased-small` as inputs.
+The `original-small` achieved a mean AUC score of 0.98281 (0.98856 before) and the `unbiased-small` achieved a final score of 0.93362 (0.94734 before).

 ## Description

 Trained models & code to predict toxic comments on 3 Jigsaw challenges: Toxic comment classification, Unintended Bias in Toxic comments, Multilingual toxic comment classification.